 Field Transformations

-Use the Field Transformations API to create and manage one-to-one correlations, or mappings, between external data and event attributes in the mParticle JSON schema.
+Use the Field Transformations API to create and manage one-to-one correlations, called mappings, between external data and fields in the mParticle JSON schema.

 Field transformations format and usage